scarpent/chesser/readme.md

   ~ change to autonowadd

 - board png placeholder not doing anything much or at all ➤ improve or remove
+- add next review date form input for clone?
+Or continue using end of time...

 - add move normalizer from schess (regex version?) - use it on clone moves string
 - 404 page that has buttons...